 The Walter the Wobot Shrine : The Neon Knights

-Dredd's meditations in the Judge Memorial to the fallen is interrupted when he spots the rally by Walter's executioners-to-be and goes to investigate.
+Dredd's meditations in the Judge Memorial to the fallen is interrupted when

 On to Walter's brief career as a cabbie